mrgnhnt96/generator_test/README.md

 // create the test generator

 final generator = SuccessGenerator(
-      'example',
+      ['example.dart'],
+      ['example.g.dart'],
       ClassNameGenerator(),
-      inputDir: 'test/fixture', // default
-      fixtureDir: 'test/fixture/fixtures', // default
-      compareWithFixture: true, // use `false` to validate dart code only
+      compareWithFixture: true, // use `false` to validate input only only );
-      fixtureFileName: ..., // used when fixture file name does not match input file name );
-);

-// run the test
+// Test that the generator runs successfully generator.test();
-generator.test();
 ```